osmosis-labs/osmosis/tests/e2e/README.md

 When executed, its container produces all files necessary for starting up a new chain.
 These resulting files can be mounted on a volume and propagated to our production osmosis container to start the `osmosisd` service.

-The decoupling between chain initialization and start-up allows bringing our test suite as close to the production environment as possible.
+The decoupling between chain initialization and start-up allows to minimize the differences between our test suite and the production environment.

 # Running Locally